TrevorS/bootstrap3-datetimepicker-rails/README.md

 $ gem install bootstrap3-datetimepicker-rails
 ```

-To start using the bootstrap-datetimepicker plugin in your rails application, enable it via the asset pipeline.
+To start using the bootstrap-datetimepicker plugin in your Rails application, enable it via the asset pipeline.

 If your server is running, you will need to **restart Rails** before using the gem.